On Emergent Social World Models -- Evidence for Functional Integration of Theory of Mind and Pragmatic Reasoning in Language Models: Behavioral Evaluation

-Finally, we address P3 with model comparison for two Bayesian beta regression models predicting the average accuracy on pragmatics datasets for each model against the baseline predictors of model size and model type.\footnote{Including the model family fixed effect led to convergence issues.} One model (M0) contains the additional predictor of the model's average accuracy on the syntax benchmark.
-The other model (M1) contains information of the model's accuracy on ToM tasks.
-Comparing M0 and M1 via leave-one-out cross-validation (LOO-CV), we find that model M1 was significantly better than M0 ($ELPD=-16.8, \; p\text{-value}=0$), thus supporting prediction P3.
+Finally, we address P3 with model comparison for two Bayesian beta regression models predicting the average accuracy on pragmatics datasets for each model against the baseline predictors of model size and model type.\footnote{Including the model family fixed effect led to convergence issues.} One model (M0) contains the additional predictor of the model's average accuracy on the linguistic benchmarks.
+The other model (M1) contains information of the model's average accuracy on ToM tasks.
+Comparing M0 and M1 via leave-one-out cross-validation (LOO-CV), we found that model M1 was significantly better than M0, measured through expected log predictive density (ELPD) ($ELPD=-16.1, \; p\text{-value}=0$), thus supporting prediction P3.
+Additional details on our statistical analyses are in Appendix~\ref{sec:app:behavioral-eval-stats}.